MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp-and-qdk.md

 uid: microsoft.quantum.overview.q-sharp
 ---

-# What is the Q# programming language and QDK?
+# What are the Q# programming language and QDK?

 Q# is Microsoft’s open-source programming language for developing and running quantum algorithms.
 It’s part of the Quantum Development Kit (QDK), which includes [Q# libraries](xref:microsoft.quantum.libraries), [quantum simulators](xref:microsoft.quantum.machines), [extensions for other programming environments](xref:microsoft.quantum.install), and [API documentation](xref:microsoft.quantum.standardlibsintro).
 In addition to the Standard Q# library, the QDK includes Chemistry, Machine Learning, and Numeric libraries.